Gabriella Ullberg Westin

 Gabriella Ullberg Westin has placed her main character, detective inspector Johan Rokka, to solve crimes in her own hometown, the northern coast city of Hudiksvall.

-Gabriella has studied criminology at the University of Stockholm and research is very important to her before she begins to write: All work takes form after meetings and interviews with policemen with different specialties, real criminals, psychologists and prison officers.
+Research is very important to her before she begins to write: All work takes form after meetings and interviews with policemen with different specialties, real criminals, psychologists and prison officers.